flatironinstitute/sf_benchmarks/README.md

 * `veclev`: CPU SIMD vectorization level
   * `0` is ambiguous (Eigen sometimes vectorizes and sometimes doesn't)
   * `N` means `N` elements are processed simultaneously using CPU SIMD vectorization
-* `lbound`: lower bound of function domain tested
+* `lb`: lower bound of function domain tested
-* `ubound`: upper bound of function domain tested
+* `ub`: upper bound of function domain tested
-* `megaevalspersecond`: Millions of evaluations per second on average
+* `Mevals/s`: Millions of evaluations per second on average

 All inputs are uniformly randomly distributed on the domain of interest.
 Since some functions perform poorly at specific ranges of inputs, these results can unfortunately vary quite a bit, and so should be only used as a general guide.
 Some